grannycart/by-sound-alone_source/full-draft-manuscripts/manuscript_draft-subworld_book1.md

 "So what do you think?"
 Asked Shakes.
 "Ain't it the finest fuckin' boat ya ever had the pleasure of dropping inside of?"
 Shakes seemed genuinely proud.

 "It's certainly a masterpiece of the genre."
-Even more evenly than usual.
+Replied Hemi, even more evenly than usual.

-Hemi had spent nearly his entire life among and inside filthy machines, but he had never seen anything where the grime lay down as thickly as this.
-There was literal garbage all over the deck: empty cans rolling back back and forth with the swell, candy wrappers, various greasy machines parts, and an ashtray that seemed like it had not been used for ash but merely as a target to toss used butts at, most of which had missed and lay scattered about.
+Hemi had spent nearly his entire life among and inside filthy machines, but he had never seen anything where the grime lay down quite as thickly as this.
+There was literal garbage all over the deck: empty cans rolling back back and forth with the swell, candy wrappers, various greasy machine parts, and an ashtray that seemed like it had not been used for ash but merely as a target to toss used butts at, most of which had missed and lay scattered about.

-There were stacks of pornography --- Shakes had not bothered to hide any of it, or at least Hemi hoped that was true, because the stacks that were out were of a class so deviant that Hemi could not imagine what Shakes would have deigned feel needed to be hidden.
+There were stacks of pornography --- Shakes had not bothered to hide any of it, or at least Hemi hoped that was true, because the stacks on display were of a class so deviant that Hemi could not imagine what Shakes would have deigned to feel needed hiding.

-In one space recessed between the supports of the pressure hull were columns of greasy cans still unopened.
+In one space, recessed between the supports of the pressure hull, were columns of food cans still unopened.
 The labels had been peeled off and the contents written on them in grease pencil.
 Most appeared to be of some variety of highly-salted pasta-and-sauce.
 In another recess was a bin with what must have been a hundred different types of puzzle games that all had the basic premise of requiring squares of color to be sorted alike.
 Every single last puzzle was solved.

 [//]: # (Shakes has some kind of idiot-genius.
 Also a lot of time on his hands.)

 The controls to the sub were aligned with and partially inside of the sail.
-Hemi noted that the controls were arranged airplane-style: with a single yoke that controlled both the angle and direction of the boat, a pretty sophisticated system for a hand-built machine.
+Hemi noted that the controls were arranged airplane-style: with a single yoke that controlled both the angle and direction of the boat, a pretty sophisticated system for any submarine, but particularly a hand-built machine.

 The sail was the only place with enough headroom to stand upright.
 Or, at least Shakes could stand upright in the sail, Hemi still had to crouch a bit.
 Through an open hatch leading forward, Hemi could see small wooden crates crammed into the bow section.
-More were arranged behind the controls located about the middle of the boat.
+More crates were arranged behind the controls located about the middle of the boat.
 Shakes had thrown what were clearly his sleeping blankets over the crates.
 There was still a thin heavily-stained mattress to one side, which Shakes was raising to lean against the pressure hull so there was enough room to pass the crates.

-"Y'all woke me from a nap with the ship-to-ship call.
+"Y'all woke me from a fuckin' nap with the ship-to-ship call.
 That's why I didn't see ya earlier.
-I suppose you want to see the fuckin' engines and batteries and whatnot?
+I suppose you want to see the fuckin' engines and batteries and what-fuckin-not?
 They're toward the back."
 Shakes reached into his denim vest and withdrew a leather pouch.
 He pinched some dried leaves from it and stuffed them into his cheek and masticated them slowly.

 [//]: # (Shakes chews coca leaves --- he got into them building sub on the coffee farm in the mountains.)

 "Yes, the engines first if you please."
 Hemi squeezed past the crates and pulled a small notebook and pencil from an inside pocket of his tweed jacket.
 The engine was massive and took up the entire rear third of the boat.
 Now Hemi was genuinely impressed.
 "That's a lot of engine for such a small boat."

-"Took the fuckin' thing out of a tractor that had been rusting broken down in a field for years on the coffee farm.
+"Took the thing out of a fuckin' tractor that had been rusting broken down in a field for years on the coffee farm.
 Had to build a gantry and borrow another tractor to haul it up the mountain to where I was building the _Gnat_ and get it installed.
 Direct-drive to the prop, so it's a genuine boat engine, not just a glorified generator to power an electric motor."

 The configuration was obvious to Hemi.
 The grease-covered steel drive shaft came straight out the back end of the diesel running along the center-line of the boat and out through the stern, like an egg on its side, pierced by a needle.

-"But you said it's got batteries too, the boat can swim underwater?"
+"But you said it has batteries too, the boat can swim underwater?"

 "Ya, the direct-shaft--drive means I've gotta have a transmission of course, and I worked with a fuckin' mechanical genius who lived on the coffee farm to build this fancy-ass transmission that lets me switch over to that electric motor to drive.
 It's a fucking grind though, I try to avoid it, 'cept in emergencies.
 I have to leave the controls and come back here to the engines, switch out the diesel and manually engage the electric motor with these levers.
 And the electric motor is small --- it's fuckin' slow; though silent as a sunken fuckin' graveyard."

+[//]: # (-=-=-=- EDITED TO HERE -=-=-=-)

 "It is the finest piece of mountain-top engineering I've ever seen on the sea."
 Said Hemi, honestly.